amigavision/amigavision.github.io/best.md

 description: You’re interested in getting an Amiga for gaming and demo scene use in 2026.
 What's the best choice?
 ---

-This comparison focuses on Amiga gaming and demo-scene use in 2026, not nostalgia alone.
+This comparison focuses on Amiga gaming and demo scene use in 2026, not nostalgia alone.
 Our criteria prioritize timing correctness, input/output latency, video and audio fidelity, and long-term practicality.

 Productivity software, AmigaOS “daily driving”, and historical collecting value are intentionally out of scope.